vgvishesh/vgvishesh.github.io/_posts/2022-05-20-Misconception_about_NFTs.md

 layout: post
 title:  "Misconception about NFTs"
 author: vishesh gupta
-description: Under the hood of NFT ERC 721 Smart contracts and NFT ownerships.
+description: NFT 101 - Under the hood of NFT ERC 721 Smart contracts and NFT ownerships.
 ---
 ![mfer](/assets/images/mfer.png){:width="30%"}
 ![boredApe](/assets/images/ca_bayc.png){:width="30%"}
 ![cryptoPunk](/assets/images/cp.png){:width="32%"}

+*Disclaimer: This post may as well be titled as **NFT 101**, as this is deeply technical.
+If you want to skip through the code sections and cut the chase then you can directly jump to the [answer](#answer)*

 ## What is a NFT?
 NFT stands for Non-Fungible Token.
 The definition of word *Fungible* is 'replaceable by another identical item; mutually interchangeable'.
 Therefore a Non-fungible token means that a token is only one of its kind and is not interchangeable with any other token.
 Simply put, it is a globally unique token.
 Some real world examples of NFTs are Mona Lisa, a human being, a peice of land etc.